The controller defined by the General Data Protection Regulation (GDPR) is:

 a.
 Cookies may be used when you are visiting our websites.
 Technically, these are so-called HTML cookies and similar software tools such as Web/DOM Storage or Local Shared Objects (so-called "Flash cookies"), which we collectively refer to as cookies.

 b.
-Cookies are small files that are stored on your desktop, note-book or mobile device while you visit a website.
+Cookies are small files that are stored, and later read out, on your desktop, note-book or mobile device while you visit a website.
 Cookies make it possible, for example, to determine whether there has already been a connection between the device and the websites; take into account your preferred language or other settings, offer you certain certain functions (e.g. online shop, vehicle configurator) or recognize your usage-based interests.
 Cookies may also contain personal data.

 e.
 The consent to, and rejection or deletion of, cookies are tied to the device and also to the respective web browser you use.
 If you use multiple devices or web browsers, you can make decisions or settings differently.

 We take technical and organizational security measures in order to protect your information managed by us from being tampered with, lost, destroyed or accessed by authorized individuals.
 We are continuously improving our security measures in line with technological advancements.